aantron/ocaml.org/data/planet/ocamlpro/ocaml-and-windows.md

 </li>
 </ul>
 <p>Hopefully, all of this might be useful to some people, at least to people looking for an alternative to WinOcaml which seems to be broken.
 You should need no other dependencies if you just want to use the OCaml top-level (ocaml.exe).
 If you want to compile your project you will need MSVC installed and correctly set-up.
 If your project is using Makefiles then you should probably install cygwin as well.
 I can give more details if some people are interested.</p>
-<p>Unfortunately, the current process for creating these binaries involves an awlful lot of manual steps (including switching for Windows Termninal to cygwin shell) and further, many OCaml packages won&rsquo;t install directly on windows (as most of them are using shell tricks to be configured correctly).
+<p>Unfortunately, the current process for creating these binaries involves an awlful lot of manual steps (including switching for Windows Termninal to cygwin shell) and further, many OCaml packages won’t install directly on windows (as most of them are using shell tricks to be configured correctly).
 I hope we will be able to release something cleaner in a later stage.</p>